Algis Kizys

-Algis Kizys (born September 8, 1960 in Chicago) is a New York City bass guitarist most well known for his long-time membership in New York City band Swans.
+Algis Antanas Kizys (born September 8, 1960 in Chicago) is a New York City bass guitarist best known for his long-time membership in New York City band Swans.
 First joining Swans on 1986's Greed LP, he stayed with the group through The Great Annihilator (1995).
-He is also a founding member Of Cabbages and Kings, an offshoot of Bag People.
+He is also a founding member of Of Cabbages and Kings, an offshoot of Bag People.

 Biography

 Of Cabbages and Kings featured Kizys, founder/guitarist/keyboardist/vocalist/producer Carolyn Master, Roy Mayorga (Nausea, Soulfly, Stone Sour), Vinnie Signorelli (Unsane), Ted Parsons (Prong, Swans, Godflesh, Jesu, Teledubgnosis) and Diane Wlezein.
 Kizys, Master, and Wlezein previously played in Bag People.

 Kizys has spent time in Foetus' live incarnation and played for Glenn Branca in his Symphony No. 6.

 Kizys was a member of Problem Dogs, his first band formed with Rick Radtke, John Connors, and Demetra Plakas (who later played drums with L7).

 During this time, August 1982, he briefly joined forces with guitarist Edward "Phast Eddie" Lines, Connors and Plakas as Phlegm Magnets, which played several shows at the Space Place in Chicago.